IrisSec/irissec.github.io/_posts/2021-08-07-Performing-Digital-Forensics-on-an-Apple-Tablet-to-Recover-Evidence.md

 ./mobile/Library/Notes
 ```

 Great, more databases!
 We should be familiar with the process by now, but there's an added catch: Blue mentioned that the note is encrypted.
 If we try accessing the database as it currently is, then it's pretty useless to us.
-We need some kind of parser, such as [apple_cloud_notes_parser](https://github.com/threeplanetssoftware/apple_cloud_notes_parser), in order to decrypt the note using the `notes.sqlite` file:
+We need some kind of parser, such as [apple_cloud_notes_parser](https://github.com/threeplanetssoftware/apple_cloud_notes_parser), in order to decrypt the note using the `NoteStore.sqlite` file:

 ```sh
 [skat@anubis:~/dl/apple_cloud_notes_parser] $ echo "su5Syb@k4" > password.txt